 DescriptionTwilight Princess is the first Legend of Zelda game for the Wii and also the last for GameCube.
-At first Link is a simple farm boy, whose tasks consist of herding goats to watching children in Ordon village, Link's home town.
-One day, Link is asked by the mayor to run an errand in Castle Town, but things sudden go wrong…
+At first, Link is a simple farm boy, whose tasks consist of herding goats to watching children in Ordon village, Link's hometown.
+One day, Link is asked by the mayor to run an errand in Castle Town, but things suddenly go wrong…

 The land becomes dark, and strange creatures appear from another world called the Twilight Realm, which turns most into ghosts.
 Link, however, becomes a wolf.
 After becoming a wolf, Link is aided by Midna, a resident of the Twilight Realm.
 Midna helps Link find a way to turn human again along with other tasks.